spacecodee/inventory-to-csv/README.md

 ## 🙏 Acknowledgments

 - Google Gemini AI for intelligent image processing
+- Supabase for backend infrastructure
 - Angular Team for the excellent framework
 - Spartan NG for primitive UI components
 - Lucide Icons for iconography
+- Sonner for toast notifications